openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: BRK - Break

-  Unconditionally moves the point of execution to the instruction after the next endloop or endswitch.
-The instruction must appear within a loop/endloop or switch/endswitch.
+  Unconditionally moves the point of execution to the instruction after the next ENDLOOP or ENDSWITCH.
+The instruction must appear within a BGNLOOP/ENDLOOP or SWITCH/ENDSWITCH.

 .. opcode:: IF - Float If

   Start an IF ...
 ELSE ..
 ENDIF block.
 Condition evaluates to true if

-    src0.x != 0.0
+    *src0.x* != 0.0

-  where src0.x is interpreted as a floating point register.
+  where *src0.x* is interpreted as a floating point register.

 .. opcode:: UIF - Bitwise If

   Start an UIF ...
 ELSE ..
 ENDIF block.
 Condition evaluates to true if

-    src0.x != 0
+    *src0.x* != 0

-  where src0.x is interpreted as an integer register.
+  where *src0.x* is interpreted as an integer register.

 .. opcode:: ELSE - Else